ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/_index.md

 ---
-title: Deploy AWS services using Serverless Framework
+title: Deploy AWS services using the Serverless Framework

 minutes_to_complete: 30

-who_is_this_for: This learning path is for software developers interested in learning how to deploy AWS cloud resources using Serverless Framework.
+who_is_this_for: This learning path is for software developers interested in learning how to deploy AWS cloud resources using the Serverless Framework.

 learning_objectives:
     - Learn how to set up Serverless Framework for AWS.